 I have been living in my house now for about 10 years.
-When I purchased it there were two 3Kw split system air conditioners installed.
-I have used them over the years but their reach wasn’t sufficient so I recently installed a Daikin system upstairs so I could get some sleep on those hot Queensland nights.
+When I purchased it there were two 3Kw, split system air conditioners installed.
+I have used them over the years but their reach wasn’t sufficient so I recently installed a Daikin system upstairs so I could get some sleep on these hot Queensland nights.

 The Power Meter

-Now like all good energy savers, I got a wireless power meter from Queensland government back when they were free, but since I had just installed solar panels, I used it to monitor how much electricity my solar system was supplying.
-So over the years I haven’t taken much notice of how much power we were consuming.
-Then recently, when Masters Hardware was closing down, I purchased another power meter that connects to my computer so my original one was left over.
-So In decided to shift it to my house mains.
+Now like all good energy savers, I got a wireless power meter from Queensland government back when they were free.
+I used it to monitor how much electricity my solar system was supplying.
+But since, I installed solar panels a few years ago, I haven’t taken much notice of how much power we were consuming – I am usually breaking even or better, with the cost of the power I used and exported.
+But recently, I purchased another power meter that connects to my computer so my original one was left over.
+I decided to shift it to my house mains.
+That’s when I discovered I was using 700 watts of power – all day and all night.

-I quickly noticed I was using around 720 watts of power.
 I wasn’t concerned about that in the day time because the computer is on, and various other things were using power.
-But then I noticed, day and night, I was still using at least 700 watts of electricity.
+But then I noticed at night, I was still using at least 700 watts of electricity even with everything including the lights switched off.
 I thought I must have it connected wrongly so I did some investigation to see if it was right and where the power was going.
-One complication is my house has three phase power and I had some questions about how to connect it properly – but using 700 watts day and night still didn’t seem to be correct.
+One complication is my house has three phase power and I had some questions about how to connect it properly – but using 700 watts day and night seemed to be correct.

 Power Leakage Detection.

 So I turned off each circuit breaker one by one and watched the power meter until I found the culprit.
-It turned out the electricity leakage was all down to my split system air conditioning systems.
-Each was drawing about 350 watts on my meter when they were on standby!
-So when they weren’t even running I was using the 700 watts of power!
+It turned out the “electricity leakage” was all down to my split system air conditioning systems.
+Each thought I was drawing about 350 watts on my meter when they were on standby!

 Standby Power Costs.

 My son is an electrician who specialises in air conditioning.
-So when I asked him, he said it’s usually the heater which keeps the oil temperature in the compressors warm, and therefore thin enough, to allow the compressor to start easily.
+When I asked him where it was all going, he said it’s usually a heater to keep the oil temperature in the compressors warm.
+That way it’s thin enough, to allow the compressor to start easily.
 He said it was important in some climates as the oil got very thick when it was cold and the compressor wouldn’t start.
-But since I live in Queensland and a cold day here is 15 degrees celsius (that was on Tuesday this year) he added that we may not need to warm the oil here, nor on most of the east coast of Australia.
-So for 10 years, it seemed I was using 16.8 Kw Hrs per day to keep my air conditioning oil warm.
+But since I live in Queensland and a cold day here is 15 degrees celsius (that was on a Tuesday last year) he added we probably don’t need to warm the oil here.
+So for 10 years, it seemed, I was using 16.8 Kw Hrs per day to keep my air conditioning oil warm.
 At 25c per KwHr that is $4.20 per day or about $370 every 3 months.

-The truth was not quite that simple.
-So I asked him to come and disconnect the heaters.
-When he came he discovered I was using around 150w for each unit – not 350w like my power meter said.
+Of course the truth was not quite that simple.
+When I asked him to come and disconnect the heaters he came and discovered I was actually using around 150w for each unit – not 350w like my power meter said.
 So much for the accuracy of my free power meter!
-Still 150w per unit is 300w total and therefore every three hours on standby that passes, is another 1KwHr or about 25c.
-So the cost for each day was about half of what I calculated.
+Still 150w per unit is 300w total and therefore every three hours on standby that passes, is another 1KwHr or about 25c and the cost for each day was about half of what I calculated.
 Only $2 – not $4.
-But it is still significant at around $600 per year.
-Unfortunately disconnecting the heater was impossible because of the way it is wired in my system.
+But that is still around $600 per year.
+Unfortunately, disconnecting the heater was impossible because of the way it is wired in my system.

 How Common is this Leakage?